 While the wooden-frame shops of yesteryear are gone, their soul remains intact inside Nihonbashi’s other face—modern towers of gleaming steel and glass.
 You’ll find some of Japan’s oldest businesses within the stylish COREDO Muromachi complex that’s filled with shops, restaurants, bars, and even a cinema, the whole providing an exciting glimpse into the world of contemporary Tokyo chic.
 Lacquerware, knives, kimono, sake, and wagashi sweets vie for your attention along with French breads and pastries, craft beer sand inspired designs from around the world.

-To pick up some classic souvenirs of old Edo, visit Yamamoto Noriten, inbusiness at this location since 1849 and a pioneer of tasty seaweed snacks flavored with soy sauce and mirin.
-Close by is Funasa, a purveyor of salty-sweet tsukudani preserves since 1862.
-Classic Edo-style favorites here are kombu, burdock root, and clam, while seasonal specials include butterbur buds in spring, sardines and firefly squid in summer, figs and chili leaves in the fall, and lotus root each winter.
+To pick up a souvenir of old Edo, visit Yamamoto Noriten, inbusiness at this location since 1849 and a pioneer of tasty seaweed snacks flavored with soy sauce and mirin.